 Bandwidth is a measure of theoretical network capacity, but in reality, the actual achieved throughput that any device or application gets will usually differ from this theoretical maximum.
 The protocols that your devices use to communicate over the Internet take up overhead, bandwidth is shared with other applications, and network latency can slow down connections.

-Another factor that causes the backup speed to differ from the network bandwidth and throughput is the fact that the CrashPlan app compresses the data before sending it (unless this default settings is changed).
+Another factor that causes the backup speed to differ from the network bandwidth and throughput is that the Code42 app compresses the data before sending it (unless this default settings is changed).
 This usually results in the effective transfer rate being higher than the actual transfer rate.
-An example will help to make this clear: CrashPlan app user Susan has 10 GB of data on her system to be backed up.
-After the CrashPlan app compresses and encrypts the data, it now takes up only 8 GB of space.
-Her CrashPlan app transfers that 8 GB of data at an actual transfer rate of 1 Mbps.
+For example: Code42 app user Susan has 10 GB of data on her system to be backed up.
+After the Code42 app compresses and encrypts the data, it now takes up only 8 GB of space.
+Her Code42 app transfers that 8 GB of data at an actual transfer rate of 1 Mbps.
 However, the effective transfer rate is actually 1.25 Mbps, or 25 percent higher, due to the data compression.

-The main concept to keep in mind is that the backup speed is not the same thing as bandwidth or throughput:
+The backup speed is not the same thing as bandwidth or throughput: